 Operational risk management consists of four main steps: identification, assessment, response, and monitoring.
 These steps are designed to help organizations identify potential risks and take steps to mitigate them.

-Once the types of risks have been identified, the next step is to assess the likelihood of each type of risk occurring.
+Once the types of risks have been identified, the next step is to assess the likelihood of each type of risk** occurring**.
 The assessment step also involves assessing the potential impact of each type of risk.
-This step helps organizations prioritize which types of risks need to be addressed first.
+This self assessment step helps organizations prioritize which types of risks need to be addressed first.

-The fourth and final step in operational risk management is monitoring.
+The fourth and final step in the operational risk management process is monitoring.
 This step involves monitoring for events that could trigger the need for a response plan.
 Monitoring also helps to identify new or emerging risks so that they can be added to the list of risks being managed by the organization.

 Operational risk for banking institutions is no longer an established concept.
-The risk category of a financial institution is now viewed as the main risk profile.
+The risk category of a financial institution is now viewed as the total inputs main risk profile.
 The emergence of the bank was most likely made possible by a BBS Committee in Basel.

-During the ten years since establishing the Internal Control and Risk Assessment Method, the methods of evaluation have evolved.
-Standardization was triggered in response to a growing demand by public regulators and institutional investors in the US aimed at improving transparency and assurance on risks.
+Standardization was triggered in response to a growing demand by public regulators and institutional investors in the US aimed at improving transparency and assurance of risks.

-Global Risk Oversight Report depicts that over the past four years, the volume and complexity of risk posed to businesses have significantly increased with 32% of companies experiencing an operating unexpected event over the same period.
+Global Risk Oversight Report depicts reports that over the past four years, the volume and complexity of risk posed to businesses have significantly increased with 32% of companies experiencing an operating unexpected event over the same period.
 Business risks and categories of operational risk like credit risk, compliance risk, and strategic risks

-Oftentimes, when we think about risk management, the first things that come to mind are operational risks – business disruptions, natural disasters, and other events that can have a negative impact on an organization’s ability to conduct operations.
-While it’s certainly important to understand and mitigate these risks, there are other types of risks that should also be taken into consideration.
-Example include market risk and reputational risk.
+Oftentimes, when we think about risk management solutions, the first things that come to mind are operational risks – business disruptions, natural disasters, and other events that can hurt an organization’s ability to conduct operations.

 Definition of operational risk managemen

-Operational Risk describes losses from failing internal processes or external events at an enterprise, bank or other financial institution.
 Operational Risk includes legal risks in responding to disruptions to everyday business operations; it also involves reputation risk and strategic risk.

 Operational risks are embedded in everything that happens in every organisation.
 Optimal Risk Management focuses on risks with the biggest impact on the company.
 Optimal Risk Management requires accountable staff to handle operational risks.

-Mitigation of operation risks is important component of business operation.
+Mitigation of operation risks is important component of business continuity of operation.
 Often the company will use specialists who specialize in Risk Assessment and may even seek outside help.
 Several approaches can be used to build a robust risk management framework that covers business risk.

 Challenge of Operational Risk Management